Years of laughter: Don Ward on The Lily Foundation… - The Lily Foundation

 What can you remember about the very first Lily Comedy Night back in 2010?

-In our first year we had two MCs, Kevin Day, who is one of the organisers, and Andre Vincent, and they did half the show each.
-We had Jo Brand and a very young Jason Manford, Terry Alderton and John Moloney.
-Russell Howard had to pull out at the last minute and Jack Dee stepped in heroically to avoid mass disappointment!
+In our first year we had two MCs, Kevin Day, who is one of the organisers today, and Andre Vincent, and they did half the show each.
+In terms of stand-up comedians, we had Jo Brand and a very young Jason Manford, Terry Alderton and John Moloney.
+Russell Howard had to pull out at the last minute and Jack Dee heroically stepped in to avoid mass disappointment!
 The comedy world is like a big family and invariably comedians are charity minded so they’ll give their services for free to a worthwhile cause.
 And there’s nothing more deserving than The Lily Foundation.

 I always remember on that first show when Liz got up and did her speech, there wasn’t a dry eye in the house, she reached everybody.
 Every year we all have tears in our eyes, my staff as well, because they drop everything and just listen to her.